On the constrained growth of complex scale-independent systems: Results

-Because of the form $p(t) = a(t+\tau)^{-\alpha} + b$, the complementary probability (i.e. the probability that the $t$-th event is a growth event) follows the same form with $a' = -a$ and $b' = 1-b$.
-This fact is highlighted with the case of IMDb in Fig. \ref{PastResults}; the oldest considered system.
-In fact, Eq.~ (\ref{pt0}) implies that $p(t)$ is a decreasing function of time only as long as $k_{\textrm{max}}(t)$ always increases.
-In the IMDb, death events (removal of certain individuals from the growth function) could be the cause of this effect, yet interestingly do not appear to affect the efficiency of our model.
-Furthermore, notice that IMDb is not only the sole system for which $p(t)$ is an increasing function, but also the only system for which $G(k)$ has an initially non-linear behaviour.
-With hindsight, this initial regime of the growth function probably corresponds to the so-called \emph{star system}: actors with little experience are far less likely to be chosen for a role than experienced actors.
-The system then accelerates the introduction rate of new actors to preserve its scale independence.
-While this interpretation is speculative at best, the fact remains that these effects are observed in the temporal data and that our model is able to extract them solely from the present distribution.
+Because of the form $p(t) = a(t+\tau)^{-\alpha} + b$, the complementary probability (i.e. the probability that the $t$-th event is a growth event) has the same form with $a' = -a$ and $b' = 1-b$.
+This fact is highlighted with the case of IMDb in Fig. \ref{PastResults} and is consistent with our analysis where the constant $a$ (but not $b$) can be negative.
+Furthermore, notice that IMDb is not only the sole system for which $p(t)$ is an increasing function, but also the only system for which $G(k)$ has initially a non-linear behavior, and consequently a large $\tau$.
+This confirms our interpretation of the role of $\tau$ as a coupling between population growth, $p(t)$, and individual growth, $G(k)$.
+With hindsight, this initial regime of the IMDb growth function probably corresponds to the so-called \emph{star system}: actors with little experience are far less likely to be chosen for a role than experienced actors, but the first few movies in a new actor's curriculum are also far more important than the $n$-th in the career of a well-established star.
+This influences the introduction rate of new actors to preserve the system's scale independence.
+This interpretation is somewhat speculative, yet the fact remains that these effects are observed in the temporal data and that our model is able to extract them solely from the present distribution.

-In fact, with the exception of one much smaller system (sexual data), the quality of our reconstruction of the past is surprisingly good considering that it requires no temporal data whatsoever.
+With the exception of one much smaller system (sexual data), the quality of our reconstruction of the past is surprisingly good considering that it requires no temporal data whatsoever.
 For instance, the Digg user activity distribution led us to determine with very high precision that 25\% of votes are due to new users 12 hours into the month, whereas this proportion falls below 2\% by the end of the month.